jamesbuckett/ckad-questions/04-ckad-services-networking.md

   kubectl expose -f nginx-controller.yaml --port=80 --target-port=8000

   # Create a service for a pod valid-pod, which serves on port 444 with the name "frontend"
-  kubectl expose pod valid-pod --port=444 --name=frontend  👈👈👈 This example matches most closely to the question.
+  kubectl expose pod valid-pod --port=444 --name=frontend  👈👈👈 This example matches most closely to the question: pod called `my-service`

   # Create a second service based on the above service, exposing the container port 8443 as port 443 with the name
 "nginx-https"